 The Climate Action Plan and the New Climate Action Bill

 Ireland’s Climate Action Plan (2019) and the Climate Action and Low Carbon Development (Amendment) Bill (Climate Action Bill) highlights the warming of our climate and the need to urgently prioritise the transition to a climate resilient, biodiversity-rich, environmentally-sustainable and climate-neutral economy for the benefit of our economy and society.

-Ireland’s climate goals are ambitious – a 30% net reduction in emissions by 2030 and net zero by 2050, with a 51% reduction in emissions by the end of this decade.
+Ireland’s climate goals are ambitious – net zero by 2050, with a 51% reduction in emissions by the end of this decade.
 This Climate Bill also ‘embeds the process of setting binding and ambitious emissions-reductions targets in law’ and strengthens the role of the Climate Change Advisory Council to enable it to propose Carbon Budgets which must be consistent with the aforementioned Paris Agreement.

 Meeting the 2030 and 2050 targets will require a transformational shift in the way our society and economy operates – the new Bill has amplified this shift.
 One certainty is that there must be an intensified focus on skills and talent to achieve these goals.
 Now, more so then ever, as we transition towards a sustainable future, every community, industry sector, and citizen will play a pivotal role.